SpayVac® EPA registration is in progress and available for experimental use only.

-SpayVac® is a humane, non-lethal innovation for control of overabundant, feral or invasive mammalian wildlife.
+SpayVac® is a humane, non-lethal, single-dose innovation used for reducing overabundant, mammalian wildlife.

 Overabundant species, even native ones, can reduce biodiversity by monopolizing resources, spreading infectious diseases, and changing species composition or relative abundance.

-Sign up to hear from us about progress on SpayVac development.
+Sign up to hear from us or ask us questions about progress on SpayVac development.